denis-volin/ephemera-link/README.md

 ## Features

-- All in one Go binary.
-- System light/dark theme.
 - Unique link to a secret with a configurable length.
 - Simple API for creating and retrieving secrets.
-- Russian language support.
 - The data can be stored in memory or in a database file.
 - The data is encrypted with the AES-256 algorithm.
+- System light/dark theme.
+- Russian language support.

 ## Configuration